AICatgirls/aichatgirls/README.md

  - pip install -r .\requirements.txt
  You will also need to create a discord bot and create an .env file with your bot's token in the format `TOKEN='your-token-here'`

+Oobabooga broke the API.
+If you git cloned their repo use this command: `git reset --hard 7ff645899e4610b16574bdd22a4d154c93d5b830` to revert to a working version.

 ##  Character cards
 Right now you have to rename your TavernAI character cards to character.webp and place it into your aichatgirls folder.